-When you're trying to get rid of gas and bloating, most of us know the fart-inducing foods to avoid (beans and broccoli, we're looking at you).
-But some of your favorite drinks may be causing an influx of intestinal issues, too.
+When you're trying to get rid of gas and bloating, there are several foods that can cause gas (beans and broccoli, we're looking at you).
+But some of your favorite drinks can upset your stomach, too.

 Video of the Day

-“If you find that a drink makes you feel bloated, this doesn’t mean you have to always avoid it — usually drinking smaller amounts will help manage the gassiness or bloating,” Sauceda says.
+“If you find that a drink makes you feel bloated, this doesn’t mean you have to always avoid it — try drinking smaller amounts to help manage it,” says registered dietitian Amanda Sauceda, RDN, CLT.

-Swell up like a balloon every time you sip on seltzer?
-Once again, the fun, fizzy bubbles may be to blame for your bloating.
+Once again, the fun, fizzy bubbles in seltzer may be to blame for your bloating.

 The same goes for spiked seltzer, which can cause even more stress on your stomach.
-In addition to the bloat-inducing bubbles, alcohol can trigger inflammation in your gut, which can lead to bloating or gas, Sauceda says.
+On top of the bloat-inducing bubbles, alcohol can trigger inflammation in your gut, which can lead to bloating or gas, Sauceda says.

-What's more, booze can alter the composition and function of intestinal microbiota, per a study published in 2017 in Alcohol Research: Current Reviews.
+What's more, alcohol can alter the composition and function of intestinal microbiota, per a 2017 study in Alcohol Research: Current Reviews.
 This is especially problematic since the bacteria in your belly play an important role in your overall gut health.

-Adding insult to injury, Sauceda says that some people are sensitive to the ingredients in alcohol (for example, the corn in vodka), which can further create a tumultuous situation for your tummy.
+Sauceda also points out that some people are sensitive to the other ingredients in alcoholic drinks (for example, the corn in vodka), which can create an even more tumultuous situation for your tummy.

-In fact, a whopping 65 percent of the human population is estimated to be lactose intolerant, according to the U.S. National Library of Medicine.
+In fact, it's estimated that as much as 65 percent of people are lactose intolerant after infancy, according to the U.S. National Library of Medicine (NLM).

-And even if milk never messed up your stomach before, you might notice a change as you get older since we can lose our ability to digest lactose with age, Sauceda says.
+And even if milk never messed up your stomach before, you might notice a change as you get older because we can lose our ability to digest lactose with age, Sauceda says.

 4. Protein Shakes

-If protein shakes turn your tummy into a pufferfish, you might be reacting to the whey, a common ingredient in protein powder that's a byproduct of milk, Sauceda says.
+If protein shakes turn your tummy into a pufferfish, you might be reacting to the whey, a byproduct of milk commonly used to make protein powder, Sauceda says.
 So, if you're lactose intolerant, pick plant-based, dairy-free protein products instead.

-Another culprit of gas cramps and bloat could be the sugar substitutes in your shake.
-Indeed, sugar alcohols — which are often used to sweeten protein powders — may lead to diarrhea, excessive gas and bloating, according to an October 2016 review in the Journal of International Dentistry.
+Another culprit of gas, cramps, and bloat could be the sugar substitutes in your shake.
+Indeed, sugar alcohols — which are often used to sweeten protein powders — are tied to diarrhea, excessive gas and bloating, according to an October 2016 review in the Journal of International Dentistry.

-Does your morning cup of brew bother your bowels?
-While coffee isn't a gastrointestinal irritant for everyone, "some people are sensitive to caffeine, and, as a result, they might notice some digestive issues like gas or even running to the bathroom (aka coffee poops)," Sauceda says.
+While coffee isn't a gastrointestinal irritant for everyone, "some people are sensitive to caffeine, and as a result, they might notice some digestive issues like gas or even running to the bathroom (aka coffee poops)," Sauceda says.